jack-berg/metric-system-benchmarks/README.md

 - Record
   - Compare when attributes (or tags or labels) are known ahead of time, and when they need to be computed at time of measurement
   - OpenTelemetry doesn't have bound instruments so knowing attributes ahead of time just means that `Attributes` are cached somewhere
   - Compare recording in a single threaded and multi-threaded (4 threads) environment
 - Collect
+  - Collect scraps, reads, or gets all metrics, but does not serialize / encode in any particular protocol.
+The true allocation impact of collecting will depend on the protocol and the implementation of that protocol, but those questions are not currently addressed.
   - For OpenTelemetry, compare both reusable and immutable memory modes

 ## Run